How does the COVID-19 virus spread among people?

 The source of the virus can be the mouth or nose of an infected person, from where the virus is released with tiny fluid particles during coughing, sneezing, talking, singing, or breathing.
 These particles range in size from larger respiratory droplets to smaller aerosol dust. (the information has been taken from medical brands)

-- Available scientific evidence shows that the virus spreads mainly between people in close contact with each other, usually within a distance of up to 1 meter (small radius).
-Infection can occur by inhaling viral aerosol particles or droplets or by direct contact with the eyes, nose or mouth.
+Available scientific evidence shows that the virus spreads mainly between people in close contact with each other, usually within a distance of up to 1 meter (a small radius).
+Infection can occur by inhaling viral aerosol particles or droplets or by direct contact with the eyes, nose, or mouth.

 - In addition, viral infection is possible by touching contaminated surfaces and then touching the eyes, nose or mouth without first cleaning the hands.
 Further studies are underway to further investigate the process of virus spread and to determine which conditions are most dangerous.
 In addition, new variants of the virus and the reasons why some of them are more transmissible are being investigated.

 When do infected people transmit the virus?

 Regardless of the presence of symptoms, infected people can be contagious and the virus can spread from them to other people.